 This statement has been produced in accordance with the requirements of section 54 of the United Kingdom Modern Slavery Act 2015.
 This statement may also contain information relevant to the Australian Modern Slavery Act.
 It will be reviewed annually and updated as deemed necessary.
-It has been reviewed by senior managers and key stakeholders within ING and was last approved by our Board in August 2022.
+It has been reviewed by senior managers and key stakeholders within ING and was last approved by our Board on 19 June 2023.

-Statement signed on 5 August 2022.
+Statement signed on 20.06.23.